hantsy/spring-reactive-sample/GUIDE.md

 ### Bootstrap

-According to the official documention, in [WebFlux framework](http://docs.spring.io/spring-framework/docs/5.0.x/spring-framework-reference/web.html#web-reactive) section, there are some options to bootsrap a reactive web application.
+According to the official documentation, in [WebFlux framework](http://docs.spring.io/spring-framework/docs/5.0.x/spring-framework-reference/web.html#web-reactive) section, there are some options to bootstrap a reactive web application.

 >WebFlux can run on Servlet containers with support for the Servlet 3.1 Non-Blocking IO API as well as on other async runtimes such as Netty and Undertow.